Best Backpacking Sleeping Bags of 2024

 Cons

-• Less spacious in the hood and leg than some
+• Less spacious in the hood and leg area

-The REI Magma 15 and Magma 30 have the most extensive size-run we’ve seen offered for sleeping bags, and we’re really excited about the move to provide inclusive sizing.
-These unisex bags are warmer than their predecessors and have a refined fit that is comfortable for a wide variety of body shapes.
+The REI Magma 15 has the most extensive size-run we’ve seen offered for sleeping bags, and we’re really excited about the move to provide inclusive sizing.
+This unisex bag is warmer than their predecessors and have a refined fit that is comfortable for a wide variety of body shapes.

-The Magma 15 is designed to keep both warm and cold sleepers toasty when temperatures dip.
-It’s comfort-rated to 21°F (as opposed to the 28°F comfort rating of the previous unisex version).
+The Magma 15 is comfort-rated to 21°F (as opposed to the 28°F comfort rating of the previous unisex version).
 A sleeping bag’s EN/ISO Comfort Rating is the temperature at which most cold sleepers will remain comfortable, so those who have a hard time staying warm should be cozy in this bag well below freezing.
 Warm sleepers can certainly take the Magma 15 into the teens (provided you’re using a well-insulated sleeping pad), so it’s a great winter bag for all.

-Part of what makes the Magma bags so warm is their trimmed-down design.
+Part of what makes the Magma bag so warm is its trimmed-down design.
 The true mummy shape is highly efficient because it eliminates the dead space your body would otherwise have to warm up.
-Though there’s still some room to move in the Magma bags, the leg girth is a bit narrower than many similar models.
+Though there’s still some room to move in the Magma, the leg girth is a bit narrower than many similar models.
 Some hikers may find the space a bit tight, but there are wide models available for each length option (short, medium, long) for those who need a little more wiggle room.

 Enlightened Equipment Revelation Quilt 20